testmunk/docs/android.rst

 Running on multiple Android devices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to run your testcases on testmunk's devices and see a report with your test results and screenshots, simply create an account, upload your apk file and testcases.
+In order to run your testcases on Testmunk's devices and see a report with your test results and screenshots, simply create an account, upload your apk file and testcases.

 ..
 VIDEO HEREEEEE